Sarah Murnaghan lung transplant controversy: Pediatrics

 In 2014, Pediatrics asked multiple bioethicists if they thought Judge Baylson made the right decision to override the UNOS allocation system give Murnaghan access to adult lungs.
 Two bioethicists, Jennifer DeSante and Arthur Caplan, told the journal that"In the Murnaghan case, Judge Baylson claimed that the UNOS pediatric lung allocation policy was "arbitrary", capricious, and based on inadequate evidence...What the judge saw as arbitrary, UNOS experts saw as a policy reflective of the inadequate evidence concerning transplants for children versus adequate evidence supporting the efficacy of adult lung transplants."

 Ruling

 On June 5, 2013, Judge Michael Baylson of the Eastern District of Pennsylvania District Court directed Kathleen Sebelius to temporarily suspend the under-12 rule following an emergency hearing.
-Judge Baylson stated in a memo regarding the issue of the temporary restraining order, "the Court concluded that issuance of the TRO was very much in the interest of the public as well as the Plaintiffs and Sarah ...
+Judge Baylson stated in a memo regarding the issue of the temporary restraining order that, "issuance of the TRO was very much in the interest of the public as well as the Plaintiffs and Sarah ...
 [F]inally, this Court did not in any way, shape, or form dictate when or whether Murnaghan should receive a lung transplant."The Organ Procurement and Transplantation Network (OPTN) responded by making a temporary, one-year appeals process for children under the age of 12 whose doctors feel they may benefit from adult lungs.
 This temporary appeals process expired on June 30, 2014.